mikeporterdev/KidQuest/README.md

 Exact instructions for the server setup can be found in the server's README file.

-NB: The hosted instance will be maintained until June 10th for the benefit of examiners.
+Note: The hosted instance will be maintained until June 10th for the benefit of examiners.
 No changes will be made to server code, but uptime will be monitored.
 It is highly recommended that no real data is used on the default instance of the server due to the ethical concerns of this project.
 Email verification has not been implemented to allow the use of fake email addresses when registering to the service